M17-Project/TR-9/README.md

 This is a complete SW4STM32 project for the TR-9 board.

 # TODO:
-- Adjust the antenna PCB trace to match 50ohm impedance
+- Replace the RFM26W module with a genuine Si4463-C2 chip and adjust the antenna PCB trace to match 50ohm impedance
+- Re-design audio amplifier stage
 - Swap SPI1 and SPI2
 - Replace SD slot with a different type
 - Redraw the schematic and PCB using KiCAD to keep the project 100% open and editable
 - Design a PCB for the keyboard and encoder

-- Fix NVIC interrupts priorities (causing occasional freezes)
+- Fix NVIC interrupts priorities (causing freezes)
 - Implement hardware AES
 - Add a GPS module
 - Add an I2C accelerometer module